LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsSettings.md

 The following are additional settings in [User Says](conversation-builder-interactions-user-says.html) interactions:

 * **Patterns**: A pattern is a text string that is matched against user input in order to trigger a bot message.
+Enter the pattern against which to match the input.
 See [here](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions) for more information on pattern matching.
 * **Exclude Keywords**: An "exclude keyword" is a text string that is matched against user input in order to *not* trigger a bot message.
-* **Intent**:
+* **Intent**: Intents are another way (in addition to patterns, above) for the bot to understand the user's meaning.
+Intents can be matched against user input in order to trigger a bot message.
+Select the intent against which to match the input.